 The end of a dream sees Tammy (the single mom from Canada) leaving Santa Domenica Talao.
-It may be the end of one dream or it may be the beginning of a new Italian dream... this time in Locorotondo, Puglia.
-The answer is in Tammy's final installment ...
+Is it the end of Tammy's dream of a new life in Italy, or is it the beginning of a new Italian dream, this time in Locorotondo, Puglia?
+The answer is in Tammy's final installment...

 The year ended in ways that I never imagined .. and the new one has started with me on new paths and adventures.
 However, as one of my friends has recently said, I am more likely in the place I was meant to be and in looking forward, I do see that my Italian dream has changed - but only in the execution of achieving it.
 It has not disappeared.
 Sometimes, dreams have levels to uncover to get to the end of the rainbow.

 I left Santa Domenica Talao, initially as a short vacation from a mountain of stress I was under and the problems that were being uncovered by an outside team of professionals surrounding my house project.

 However after a few months away, I made the rather large and life changing decision to stay away.
 It was not made lightly nor without consequence.
 It was finalized after months of trying to find peaceful solutions to the problems, but unfortunately, those solutions were just never realized.